 This adjustment serves to lowers the perceived efficacy of the drug, causing the person to need higher doses of the drug to achieve the same high on Ativan as before.
-Eventually, the user becomes dependent on the drug–further advancing them down a path towards addiction.
+Eventually, the user becomes dependent on the drug—further advancing them down the path towards addiction.

 Signs of Addiction to Ativan

-Whereas the arrival of physiologic dependence can somewhat be gauged by the onset of the withdrawal syndrome that will occur when stopping the drug, Ativan addiction is sometimes reflected in a change in behavior of the person abusing the drug.
+Whereas the arrival of physiologic dependence can somewhat be gauged by the onset of the withdrawal syndrome that will occur when stopping the drug, Ativan addiction is sometimes reflected in a change in the behavior of the person abusing the drug.

 Someone addicted to Ativan may: